Larne: Places of interest

-The town has several parks, including Town Park, Chaine Park, Curran Park, and Smiley Park.
+Larne's three most famous landmarks are the Chaine Memorial Tower, the Maiden islands and the Black Arch on the Antrim Coast Road.
+The town also has several parks, including Town Park, Chaine Park, Curran Park, and Smiley Park.
 Other leisure facilities include Larne Leisure Centre and Larne Museum & Arts Centre.
-Cairndhu Golf Course is situated atop of Ballygally Head and Larne Golf Course on sits atop of the Islandmagee peninsula.
+Cairndhu Golf Course is situated atop of Ballygally Head and Larne Golf Course is in Islandmagee.